 The units of all FITS header keyword values, with the exception of measurements of angles, should conform with the recommendations in the IAU Style Manual (McNally 1988).
 For angular measurements given as floating-point values and specified with reserved keywords, the units should be degrees (i.e., deg).
-If a requirement exists within this standard for the units of a keyword, then those units must be used.
+If a requirement exists within this Standard for the units of a keyword, then those units must be used.

-The units for fundamental physical quantities recommended by the IAU are given in Table 3, and additional units that are commonly used in astronomy are given in Table 4.
+The units for fundamental physical quantities recommended by the IAU are given in Table 3.
+Table 4 lists additional units that are commonly used in astronomy.
 Further specifications for time units are given in Sect.
 9.3.
-The recommended plain text form for the IAU-recognized base units are given in column 2 of both tables.8 All base units strings may be preceded, with no intervening spaces, by a single character (two for deca) taken from Table 5 and representing scale factors mostly in steps of 103.
-Compound prefixes (e.g., ZYeV for 1045 eV) must not be used.
+The recommended plain-text form for the IAU-recognized base units are given in Column 2 of both tables.6 All base units strings may be preceded, with no intervening spaces, by a single character (two for deca) taken from Table 5 and representing scale factors mostly in steps of 10^3 .
+Compound prefixes (e.g., ZYeV for 10^{45} eV) must not be used.